Beneficiary Employment and Engagement

-The primary goal of the Beneficiary Employment and Engagement focus area is to improve outcomes for beneficiaries through integrated, competitive employment, and meaningful engagement opportunities.
-The Trust promotes evidence-based strategies and best practices that increase opportunities and enable beneficiaries to gain integrated, competitive employment and meaningful engagement in their communities.
+The primary goal of the Beneficiary Employment and Engagement (BEE) focus area is to improve outcomes and promote recovery for beneficiaries through integrated, competitive employment, and meaningful engagement opportunities.
+The Trust promotes evidence-based strategies and best practices that increase opportunities and enable beneficiaries to achieve these outcomes.

 Prior to the additional goal of Beneficiary Employment in 2014, the Beneficiary Project Initiatives (BPI) focus area originated in 2004 to help beneficiaries conceive and manage programs that focus on peer-to-peer support.
 The purpose of the focus area was to develop safe, effective services for beneficiaries using a peer support, recovery-based model.
 BPI funded agencies continue to serve exceptionally vulnerable beneficiaries using peer-support recovery oriented services.
 Many beneficiaries served by these agencies are unable or unwilling to receive services at traditional behavioral health agencies due to intensive and complex needs.
 BPI is retained as a primary strategy in the recently integrated BEE focus area.